 The Metadata Vulnerability

 "Credentials in your code are credentials for the world."
-This 1,500-word guide explores the logic of environment security and why visual auditing is essential for catching leaked secrets in the modern era.
+This guide explores the logic of environment security and why visual auditing is essential for catching leaked secrets in the modern era.

 1. The Secret Exposure Crisis: Why Static YAML is a Risk